 Here is the view from my room, with the runway up the hill:

 I’ll be honest – take-offs are not completely silent.
 They are clearly audible, although not particularly loud.
 Luckily, although Luton Airport has a licence to operate 24 hours a day, night flights are few and far between.

-The rooms at Courtyard Luton Airport
+Rooms at the Courtyard Luton Airport hotel

 I was put in a standard king room on the 6th floor:

 The rooms are a decent size and come with a good amount of storage space including a luggage rack and wardrobe: